m-bock/purescript-transit/README.md

 This confirms Euler's original conclusion: it's impossible to walk through Königsberg crossing each bridge exactly once.

-This example demonstrates that transit's value extends far beyond state machine documentation.
+This example demonstrates that **Transit**'s value extends far beyond state machine documentation.
 By reflecting the type-level specification to a term-level graph data structure, you gain access to a rich ecosystem of graph algorithms and analysis tools.
 The same DSL that ensures compile-time correctness for your state transitions can also power runtime graph analysis, pathfinding, cycle detection, and more.

-In the next example, we'll see a graph that **does** have an Eulerian trail, demonstrating how transit can help verify and understand graph properties beyond simple state machines.
+In the next example, we'll see a graph that **does** have an Eulerian trail, demonstrating how **Transit** can help verify and understand graph properties beyond simple state machines.

 ## Example 4: The house of Santa Claus